liveahero-wiki/liveahero-wiki.github.io/contributing/index.md

 #### Hero info

-Heroes are registered in the `_heroes` directory.
+Heroes are registered in the `_charas` directory.
 Each `.md` is one data record.
-Each hero will have a page with `_layout/heroes.html` template.
+Each hero will have a page with `_layout/charas.html` template.
 [Jekyll Collections](https://jekyllrb.com/docs/collections/) is used here.
-You can access the info through `site.heroes` when doing templating, see how it used in `/heroes.html` for example.
+You can access the info through `site.charas` when doing templating, see how it used in `/charas.html` for example.